RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Prompt Template

 \section{Prompt Template}

 We provide actual \textsc{Red Queen Attack} of different scenarios in this section.
 Due to ethical considerations, we only provide all scenarios~(\Cref{tab:attack scenario}) in three turns and police scenarios in all turns.
-The full attack is available on \url{https://github.com/kriti-hippo/red_queen}.
+We will release the full attack.